-In this section we provide information about the occurrence of marine mammals, including density or other relevant information that will inform the take calculations.
+In this section we provide information about the occurrence of marine mammals, including density or other relevant information which will inform the take calculations.

-Habitat-based density models produced by the Duke University Marine Geospatial Ecology Laboratory (Roberts et al., 2016; Roberts and Halpin, 2022) represent the best available information regarding marine mammal densities in the survey area.
-The density data presented by Roberts et al. (2016 and 2022) incorporates aerial and shipboard line-transect survey data from NMFS and other organizations and incorporates data from 8 physiographic and 16 dynamic oceanographic and biological covariates, and controls for the influence of sea state, group size, availability bias, and perception bias on the probability of making a sighting.
+Habitat-based density models produced by the Duke University Marine Geospatial Ecology Laboratory (Roberts et al., 2016; Roberts et al., 2023) represent the best available information regarding marine mammal densities in the survey area.
+This density information incorporates aerial and shipboard line-transect survey data from NMFS and other organizations and incorporates data from 8 physiographic and 16 dynamic oceanographic and biological covariates, and controls for the influence of sea state, group size, availability bias, and perception bias on the probability of making a sighting.
 These density models were originally developed for all cetacean taxa in the U.S. Atlantic (Roberts et al., 2016).
 In subsequent years, certain models have been updated based on additional data as well as certain methodological improvements.
 More information is available online at https://seamap.env. duke.edu/models/Duke/EC/.
-Marine mammal density estimates in the survey area (animals/km2) were obtained using the most recent model results for all taxa (Roberts et al., 2016 and 2022).

-Monthly density grids (e.g., rasters) for each species were overlaid with the Survey Area and values from all grid cells that overlapped the Survey Area (plus a 40 km buffer) were averaged to determine monthly mean density values for each species.
-Monthly mean density values within the Survey Area were averaged for each of the two water depth categories (intermediate and deep) for the months May to October.
+Marine mammal density estimates in the survey area (animals/km2) were obtained using the most recent model results for all averaged for each of the two water depth categories (intermediate and deep) for the months May to October.
 The highest mean monthly density estimates for each species were used to estimate take.

+Monthly density grids (e.g., rasters) for each species were overlaid with the Survey Area and values from all grid cells that overlapped the Survey Area (plus a 40-km buffer) were averaged to determine monthly mean density values for each species.
+Monthly mean density values within the survey area were